bytedance/VTVQA/ReadMe.md

 Instructions:
 -  M4-ViteVQA can only be used for **non-commercial research purposes only**
 -  Researchers should read the [responsibility agreement](https://github.com/bytedance/VTVQA/blob/master/M4-ViteVQA_Agreement.pdf) carefully, ask their supervisor/advisor to sign the agreement appropriately, and then send the scanned version  to zhaomy20@fudan.edu.cn or bjli20@fudan.edu.cn.
 -  After verifying your request, we will provide the dataset [download link](https://github.com/bytedance/VTVQA/releases/tag/v1.0.0).
+Unzip password is m4-vitevqa

 <h3>Baseline</h3>